Chashniki: History

 Chashniki was a private town of the Kiszka and Służka families, administratively located in the Polotsk Voivodeship of the Polish–Lithuanian Commonwealth.
 In 1564, Polish–Lithuanian forces defeated Russian invaders in the Battle of the Ula near the town.

 The town was formerly home to the Chashniki castle, which was erected during the Livonian War under order of Ivan the Terrible.
 It burned down during the Great Northern War during the advancement of Peter the Great's troops through the area.

 In the 19th century, the town conducted trade with the city of Riga, selling grain, flax, and timber.

 Chashniki has historically had two churches.
 The first was the Church of St. Luke and Dominican Monastery, a baroque church erected in the 17th century, and monastery founded by Dominik Służka in 1674.
 In c.
-1842, the Dominican monastery was closed and the church was converted into a regular Catholic parish church, and then in 1868 it was converted into a Orthodox church.
+1842, the Dominican monastery was closed and the church was converted into a regular Catholic parish church, and then in 1868 it was converted into an Orthodox church.
 It was demolished by Soviet authorities in 1964.
 The second was the Church of the Holy Savior (Chashniki), an example of classicism established in 1843.
 It was restored in 2000.